spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-general/1-applicaiton-metadata.md

 <!--END_TABS-->

-This registry is used by default, if the image name doesn't provide the registry host prefix.
+This registry is used by default.
+If the image name does not provide the registry host prefix.
-The public Docker hub repositories don't require username/password authorization.
+The public Docker hub repositories do not require username and password authorization.
-The credentials though will be required for the private Docker Hub repositories.
+The credentials, though, are required for the private Docker Hub repositories.

 - [Arifactory/JFrog Container Registry](https://jfrog.com/integration/docker-registry):